mltupas/greek4life/final.md

 >> saved_music.html

 * This page is where users are able to store their favorite songs to be used later.
 Additionally, users are able to play their saved songs using the playback setting from the Spotify API as well as remove songs from their list of saved songs.
 Furthermore, this file contains the function to display a user's list of saved songs that the DJ could use for their next mix/playlist.
 We get playback functionality and other useful functions by using the Spotify API, which is referenced in the <head>.
 This file includes a Go to Home Page button, playback functionality, and a display of the user's list of saved songs.
 The user can see each song's important audio features and play the song to help them create their next mix/playlist.
+Finally, there is a reference to the Firebase JS SDK so our application uses the realtime database offered by Firebase.

 >> search_by_bpm.html

 * This file contains the function to search by a BPM value to receive a list of song recommendations for DJs to use for their next mix/playlist.
 We get song recommendations and other useful functions by using the Spotify API, which is referenced in the <head>.
 This file includes a Go to Home Page button, a modal to select up to 5 genres, playback functionality, a text box to input a BPM value, a Search button, a Saved Songs button, and some descriptive text to inform the user on how to navigate this page.
 Additionally, when the user clicks Search, the list of song recommendations get displayed, where the user can see each song's important audio features, play the song, and save the song to their saved songs.
+Finally, there is a reference to the Firebase JS SDK so our application uses the realtime database offered by Firebase.

 >> search_by_song.html

 * This file contains the function to search by a song title to receive a list of song recommendations for DJs to use for their next mix/playlist.
 We get song recommendations and other useful functions by using the Spotify API, which is referenced in the <head>.
 This file includes a Go to Home Page button, playback functionality, a text box to input a song title, a Search button, a Saved Songs button, and some descriptive text to inform the user on how to navigate this page.
 Additionally, when the user clicks Search, the list of song recommendations get displayed, where the user can see each song's important audio features, play the song, and save the song to their saved songs.
+Finally, there is a reference to the Firebase JS SDK so our application uses the realtime database offered by Firebase.

 > server.js